outdoorbits/little-backup-box/README.md

 				sudo mount --uuid B20D-9734 /media/storage/ -o umask=0<br>
 			</li>
 		</ol>
 		From the point of view of the Little Backup Box web UI and its scripts, the mounts are now available.
-However, from the point of view of Samba and from the command line (as root), they are not mounted.
+However, from the point of view of samba and from the command line (as root), they are not mounted.
 Even the command<br>
 		sudo mount<br>
 		gives no line for the mount.<br>
 		<br>